Skip to main content

 Heat

-The desired temperature in resident rooms is 68 degrees.
-Since 68 degrees is not a particularly high temperature, it is important to allow the heating system to be as efficient as possible.
-The most important factors are to keep the space near the radiators clear (at least 12") for air circulation and make sure that both windows, inside and storm, are tightly closed.
+The temperature in resident rooms is set to 68 degrees.
+In order to maintain this temperature, it is important to keep the space near the radiators clear (at least 12") for air circulation and make sure that the windows are tightly closed.

 Residents who believe their room is cold should contact the front desk.
 In response, a staff member will check the room temperature and see if the problem can be identified.
 An appropriate maintenance person will be contacted if necessary.
 There is no case in which a resident should be in a room below 68 degrees for longer than one or two hours after notification of staff.
 If a quick solution is not possible, portable heaters will be issued by Residence Life and Housing as a temporary solution until the problem can be remedied.